AidanGlickman/bankCLASP/README.md

 - Kris Pursianen - Resident Sports Expert
 - Nathaniel Jeffries - Vice President of Fun and Chief of Janitorial Research
 - Brandon Schein - Chief of Keef
+- Anthony Alban - Assisant to the Administrative Assisantant